Gul-Hameed007/slither-ci-cd-integration/README.md

 Slither is a Solidity static analysis tool developed by Trail of Bits that identifies vulnerabilities and bugs in Solidity contracts.
 This repository provides a GitHub Actions workflow to seamlessly integrate Slither's analysis into your CI/CD process.

+## Simplified Slither Analysis Configuration

+For users and repositories that might not have access to GitHub Advanced Security (required for the SARIF feature), we've simplified the process to still benefit from Slither's analysis.
+This configuration will run Slither, save the analysis results in a file, commit that file to your repository, and also upload the analysis as an artifact.
+This ensures that you have easy access to the analysis output both within the repo and as a downloadable artifact.

 ## 📌 Table of Contents

 - [Features](#features)